pseudophpt/oot-skullomizer/README.md

 ### Elimination Mode

 This can be played as a countdown or a race.
 However, when your opponent gets a skull, you also must clear it, however without geting points.
-This mode does not use bonus points
+This mode does not use bonus points.

+### Flash Mode

+Any time you get a skulltula, all 5 of your current skulls are changed.

 ## Thanks